 This tactic applies to any goal.
-The contradiction tactic attempts to find in the current context (after all intros) one hypothesis that is equivalent to False.
-It permits to prune irrelevant cases.
-This tactic is a macro for the tactics sequence intros; elimtype False; assumption.
+The contradiction tactic attempts to find in the current context (after all intros) an hypothesis that is equivalent to an empty inductive type (e.g. False), to the negation of a singleton inductive type (e.g. True or x=x), or two contradictory hypotheses.